ideas-productivity/hpc-best-practices-webinars/STYLE-GUIDE.md

 - By convention, time zone is U.S. Eastern Time, which is -0500 for standard time or -0400 for daylight saving time
 - `presenter-ids` is always an array, even if only one item
 - if a `presenter-ids` element does not match any of the actual presenter-ids, the two common failure modes are for it to be blank or for it to pick up the first presenter-id, alphabetically
-- `archives` are currently presented like "*Archives:* [Recording](http://example.com) (YouTube) | [Slides](http://example.com) (PDF) | [Q&A](http://example.com) (PDF)"
+- `artifacts` are currently presented like "*artifacts:* [Recording](http://example.com) (YouTube) | [Slides](http://example.com) (PDF) | [Q&A](http://example.com) (PDF)"
-- `archives` allows a special key for YouTube videos: `yt-video-id`.
+- `artifacts` allows a special key for YouTube videos: `yt-video-id`.
 This is an alternative to `url` (one or the other must be present).
 This allows us to embed YouTube videos as well as giving a regular link to them.
 - In some cases, where there is more than one video, we may want to control whether or not a given video is embedded in the webinar listing.
 For this there is the optional `dont-embed` key, which needs to be set to `true` to *not* embed the video.
 The double negative is a result of the fact that I couldn't figure out how to set a default for a complex structure like this in `_config.yml`.
-Plus, setting a default there would meant that `archives` always exists in a webinar entry, which would complicate the logic used to display it.
+Plus, setting a default there would meant that `artifacts` always exists in a webinar entry, which would complicate the logic used to display it.

 ### Notes
 - Content required to advertise an upcoming webinar: